 4- 6 tbsp powdered sugar

 - In a food processor, blend the vanilla wafers and graham crackers until they resembled a sandy texture.
-Once combined slowly add the 7 tbsp of the melted butter.
+Once combined slowly add the 7 tablespoon of the melted butter.
 The cookies should come together, but still be sandy.
-Add the additional butter if the crust mixture isn’t sticking together.
+Add the additional butter if the crust mixture isn't sticking together.

 - Add the cookie mixture to the pan and press firmly to form an even crust.
 You can do this using the bottom of your palms, or with an additional piece of parchment.
 You want the crust to be flat and even.
 Place the pan with the crust in the oven while you make the filling.
-The crust should cook about 10-15 minutes and should start to turn a golden brown.
+The crust should cook for about 10-15 minutes and should start to turn a golden brown.

 - Make the filling.
 In a medium-sized bowl or in the bowl of a stand mixer, whip the cream cheese until it is fluffy, about 3-4 minutes.
 Add the egg yolks and beat until combined.
 Next, add in the sweetened condensed milk, blood orange zest, and blood orange juice.
 Beat all ingredients together until combined.
-Pour the mixture over the crust and place back in the oven.
+Pour the mixture over the crust and place it back in the oven.
 Bake the bars for about 16-18 minutes, or until the edges of the bars start to turn a golden brown.

 - While the bars are baking, make the whipped cream.
 In a medium-sized bowl or in the bowl of a stand mixer, add the heavy whipping cream.
 Beat on low until bubbles start to form, then increase the speed of the mixer to medium-high.
 Beat the mixture until stiff peaks start to form.
 Once the peaks are formed, add in the vanilla and half of the powdered sugar.
 Beat for about another minute, or until your desired texture is formed.
 Gradually fold in the remaining powdered sugar until the desired sweetness is reached.
 Place whipped cream in the refrigerator to chill until needed.